hyeonji0831/CPE_machine_learning_prediction/README.md

 ### Python Notebook
 - **Python code for Table 3,4.ipynb:** Contains the machine learning analysis and model evaluation, including logistic regression and SHAP plots.

-### Results
+## Results
-The results from the analysis will be saved in the `results/` directory.
+The results from the analysis were saved in the `results/` directory.
 This includes:

 - ROC-AUC and PR-AUC plots
 - SHAP summary plots